xrdocs/design/_blogs/2022-01-07-cst-routed-optical-1_0.md

 ![](http://xrdocs.io/design/images/ron-hld/ron-hco-ip-link-provisioning.png)

 ### Operational Discovery
-The HCO provisioning process also performs a discovery phase to ensure the service is operational before considering the provisioning complete.
+The Crosswork Hierarchical Controller provisioning process also performs a discovery phase to ensure the service is operational before considering the provisioning complete.
 If operational discovery fails, the end to end service will be rolled back.
 ## NSO RON-ML CFP Provisioning